Elaine Stewart (actress): Film

 She co-starred with Jeff Chandler in the film noir The Tattered Dress (1957), with Victor Mature in the western Escort West (1958) and shared top billing with John Derek in a 1958 adventure film, High Hell, before turning to television.

 Television

 Stewart guest-starred in TV series such as Bat Masterson and Burke's Law, both starring Gene Barry.
 In her last acting appearance on TV, she played Irene Grey in the Perry Mason episode "The Case of the Capering Camera" in 1964.
 Stewart was a co-hostess on two 1970s game shows, Gambit with Wink Martindale and the nighttime edition of High Rollers with Alex Trebek, both produced by her husband, Merrill Heatter.

 Personal life

-Stewart was a Democrat who was supportive of Adlai Stevenson's campaign during the 1952 presidential election.

 In 1961, she married actor Bill Carter.
 They divorced in 1964, and she married television producer Merrill Heatter on December 31, 1964.
 They had a son, Stewart, and a daughter, Gabrielle.

 Death

 Stewart died at her home in Beverly Hills, California on June 27, 2011, at the age of 81.
 She was survived by her husband and two children.
 She was cremated.